 If you received transfer credit, then YES, you will need to meet with your academic advisor again to obtain their signatures for each course taken abroad.

 Can I get a transcript from the institute/university where I studied?

-Yes.
-Study Abroad and Student exchange will be happy to give you a copy of your transcript.
-We cannot give you the original version, as that goes to the UA Office of Admissions or the Registrar and remains the property of the UA.
-If you need an official transcript, then you will have to contact the foreign or domestic institution, which awarded your credit.
+Unofficial transcripts can be viewed on your UAbroad account.
+If you need an official transcript, then you will have to contact the foreign or domestic institution which awarded your credit.
 If you don't know whom to contact, then ask your study abroad coordinator for the proper contact info.
 Please note: SASE coordinators can also write verification letters for graduate schools, which along with a copy of your transcript can work as a substitute for original transcripts for some graduate school applications.

 I am a non-UA student who participated in a UA study abroad program.
 How do obtain a UA transcript?

 Unfortunately Study Abroad and Student Exchange cannot send you an official UA transcript for your study abroad program.
 If you need an official UA transcript, then you will have to request it through the UA Office of the Registrar.

 It’s important to know that evaluated transfer credits are included in the calculation of your classification - Freshman, Sophomore, Junior or Senior.
 The evaluation of your transfer credits can take up to a full semester to be completed.
 This means that your Priority Registration will likely be affected as you wait for your courses to be posted to your academic record.
 Unfortunately, the transcript evaluation process cannot be expedited in order to update your classification and Priority Registration time slot.

 How do I stay connected to the country where I studied abroad?

 Now that you are back in the U.S. one of the best ways to stay connected is to meet international students who are from the country where you studied.
 The University of Arizona has many international clubs where you can meet these students.